UnstoppableWolf/XeUnshackle-Meme-Edition/README.md

 ## Changed / added features of the Meme Edition
 - Changed the background color to be from a solid blue color to a green blue gradient, this was already an option you could change in the source code.
 But was just solid blue. nothing new here.
-- Added the ability for the payload to load a randomly selected meme from memory, there are currently 18 and is most likely limited to a certain amount due to memory constraints.
+- Changed loading of embedded videos. the payload can now randomly select and play a meme from memory, there are currently 18 memes and is most likely limited to a certain amount due to memory constraints.
 - Added background music to the screen that shows after the video has ended.
 The song: Of Last Resort - Fade Away. from Rock Band Blitz.

+## Why?

+- Why did I do this?
+I was bored and saw it as a cool personal challenge.
+I’ve always dreamed of hacking my Xbox 360 but never had the resources to do it.
+When I first heard about Bad Update, I legit jumped out of my seat — I was THAT excited — and ordered a new power supply for my 360 the same day LOL.
+This was the perfect opportunity to mess with some existing code and have fun.
+- ALL credit goes to Byrom for XeUnshackle and everyone who contributed to XeUnshackle.
+- Credits to grimdoomer for Xbox360BadUpdate — a massive thank you for making my childhood dream of hacking my Xbox 360 with just a USB stick a reality. ❤️ as well as anyone else who contributed!

 ## Usage
 #### Dashlaunch Plugin Loading: